XTLS/Xray-docs-next/docs/en/config/transports/quic.md

 Encryption method.

 Extra encryption over entire QUIC packet, include the frame head part.
 Default value is "none" for no encryption.
-After being encrypted, QUIC packets will not be detected as QUIC but some other unknow traffic.
+After being encrypted, QUIC packets will not be detected as QUIC but some other unknown traffic.

 The default value is `none`